codio-content/Coding_with_Javascript-2D_Arrays/.guides/content/Reading-from-a-2D-array-d4ba.md

 9  desks[2]= ['Isabelle', 'Joan', 'Kelly', 'Linda']
 ```

-We could have done it like this, starting directly with an array of arrays:
+Another way to populate the 2D array would be like this, using an array of arrays:

 ```javascript
 desks= [